Psalm 74

 Notes

-The closing petitions are built entirely on appeals to God's own interest and honor.
-The psalmist does not argue from Israel's merit — there is none claimed — but from God's covenant commitment and the affront to his name.
+The closing petitions make no appeal to Israel's merit — none is claimed.
+The argument rests entirely on God's covenant commitment and the affront to his name.

 Verse 18 opens with זְכֹר זֹאת — "remember this!"
-The verb זָכַר ("to remember") in the Psalms is not merely cognitive but always implies action — to remember is to act on what is remembered (cf. Genesis 8:1, Exodus 2:24).
-What should God remember?
-That נָאֵץ אוֹיֵב ("the enemy has taunted/despised"), and that a עַם נָבָל ("foolish/wicked people") has נִאֲצוּ שִׁמְךָ ("spurned your name").
-The word נָבָל carries the connotation of wickedness rooted in moral folly — the same word used for the fool who says "there is no God" in Psalm 14:1.
+In the Psalms, the verb זָכַר ("to remember") is never merely cognitive; to remember is to act on what is remembered (Genesis 8:1, Exodus 2:24).
+What must God remember?
+That נָאֵץ אוֹיֵב ("the enemy has taunted"), and that a עַם נָבָל ("foolish/wicked people") has נִאֲצוּ שִׁמְךָ ("spurned your name").
+The word נָבָל implies wickedness born of moral blindness — the same word used for the fool who says "there is no God" in Psalm 14:1.

-Verse 20 — הַבֵּט לַבְּרִית — "look to your covenant!" — is the most audacious appeal in the psalm.
-The covenant (בְּרִית) obligated God by his own sworn word.
-This is not presumption but faith — precisely the kind of bold prayer that the covenant relationship warranted.
+הַבֵּט לַבְּרִית in verse 20 — "look to your covenant!" — is a striking line in the psalm.
+The covenant (בְּרִית) bound God by his own sworn word.
+Invoking it here is not presumptuousness; it is the precise kind of prayer the covenant relationship authorized.

 Interpretations

 The lament "there is no longer any prophet" (v.
-9) has prompted significant debate about the psalm's date and broader implications.
+9) has prompted debate about both the psalm's date and its enduring significance.